tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 * What advantages would a language have for specifying the type?

  * **Answer:** Specifying the data types allow the language to use the most optimal storage container for the data, thus saving space.
-This is especially important for smart contracts because it costs money to store data.
+This is especially important for smart contracts, because it costs money to store data.

  * **Answer:** When the language is dealing with finance, you want the code to be very precise and accurate.

  * **Answer:** Types can be used by the compiler for error-checking.

-* If I pass a parameter into a function, where will I have to store that variable temporarily?
+* If I pass a parameter into a function, where will I have to temporarily store that variable?

  * **Answer** `In memory`